lbryio/lbry.tech/README.md

 # serve with hot reload at localhost:8080
 vuepress dev

-# build for production with minification
+# build for production with minification & start express server
-vuepress build
+yarn start